-If you or a loved one has been charged with a federal crime, it is incredibly important to understand what these charges are and who can help.
-Federal crimes are extremely serious and not every attorney has the experience and knowhow to assist federal defendants.
-Let’s explain a little bit about what these crimes are and how to best address them so you can make the best decision in your representation.
+If you or a loved one have been charged with a federal crime, it is incredibly important that you understand what these charges are and who can best help you as your defense team.
+Federal crimes are extremely serious, and not every defense attorney has the experience and know-how to assist defendants who have federal charges.
+We will explain a little bit about what these crimes are.
+Then we will discuss the ways that you can address them so you can make the best decision when choosing your representation.

 What are federal crimes?

-Federal crimes are crimes that are in violation of the United States federal law, or to put that more simply, crimes that the government has decided should be a crime in every state and territory belonging to the United States.
-Cities and states have a lot of their own laws but think of federal laws as “umbrella” laws applicable to anyone in the country, no matter where they live or where they are when a crime takes place.
+Federal crimes are crimes that are in violation of the United States federal law.
+To put that more simply, these are crimes that the federal government has decided should be considered a crime in every state and territory belonging to the United States.
+Cities and states have a lot of their own specific laws; however, federal laws are “umbrella” laws applicable to anyone in the country, no matter where they live or where they are when a crime takes place.

 If I commit a crime in Missouri, will I be charged in Missouri?

-When anyone is accused of a crime, the goal of the legal system is to have that crime prosecuted as locally as possible.
-If you get a speeding ticket while driving in Springfield, that case would be settled in a Springfield court as Springfield has laws on its books prohibiting speeding within city limits.
+When anyone is accused of a crime, the goal of the legal system is for that crime to be prosecuted as locally as possible.
+If you get a speeding ticket while driving in Springfield, Missouri, your case would be settled in a local Springfield court since Springfield has specific laws on its books that prohibit speeding within the city limits.

-But let’s say Springfield didn’t have such laws on their books.
-Then we’d go up to the next larger jurisdiction that has a law concerning speeding, which would be Greene County.
-(This would also apply if someone was speeding in rural Greene County, not within any city limits.)
-If the county didn’t have any laws about speeding, then it might be prosecuted by the State of Missouri.
-Lastly, if Missouri didn’t have the laws on their books and it was listed as a federal crime, it would fall in the jurisdiction of the United States.
-In some situations, a crime will violate both state and federal law and both jurisdictions can pursue charges under the dual sovereignty doctrine.
+But let’s suppose that Springfield did not have such speeding laws on their books.
+Then we would go up to the next larger jurisdiction that has a law concerning speeding, which would be Greene County.
+(This would also apply if someone were speeding in rural Greene County, not within any city limits.)
+If the county did not have any laws about speeding, then the case might be prosecuted by the State of Missouri.
+Lastly, if Missouri did not have any specific laws about speeding on their books and it was listed as a federal crime, it would fall under the jurisdiction of the United States.
+In some situations, a crime will violate both state and federal law, and both jurisdictions are allowed to pursue charges under the dual sovereignty doctrine.

-There are also a few other key “exception” cases.
-A crime would be found to be under federal jurisdiction if it were committed in a federally owned building (think a federal courthouse), in a national park, national forest or on an Indian Reservation no matter what state those were located in.
+There are also a few other key cases that would be exceptions.
+A crime would be considered to be under federal jurisdiction if it were committed in a federally owned building (such as a federal courthouse), in a national park, in a national forest, or on an Indian Reservation, no matter in which state those places were located.

 What is jurisdiction?

 Jurisdiction means the authority to make legal decisions and judgments.
-We’ve probably all seen lots of movies and TV shows where there are two different agencies that show up at a crime scene and one officer says to another, “This isn’t your jurisdiction”.
-What the one officer is saying to the other is that the more local authorities should have control over the case because it is against the law where they operate.
+We have probably all seen lots of movies and TV shows where there are two different agencies that show up at a crime scene.
+One of the first things to happen in this situation is that one officer says to another, “This isn’t your jurisdiction.”
+What that one officer is saying to the other officer is that the local authorities should have control over the case because it is a violation of the law where they operate.

-Jurisdiction also means the area to which that authority to make legal decisions and judgment extend.
-A Springfield police officer’s jurisdiction is Springfield.
-A Greene County Sheriff’s Deputy’s jurisdiction is Greene County.
+Jurisdiction also means the area to which that authority to make legal decisions and judgment extends.
+A Springfield police officer’s jurisdiction is only in Springfield.
+A Greene County Sheriff’s Deputy has jurisdiction in all of Greene County.
 An FBI officer, ATF officer, or CBP (Customs and Border Protection) officer’s jurisdiction is the entire country.

-There are about 5,000 crimes in the U.S. Penal Code ranging from a lot of things you’ve heard of to the much less common (think Piracy, Submitting a False Weather Report, Having a Stowaway on a Ship, etc.).
-But overall, we can break down a lot of the crimes into a few categories:
+There are about 5,000 crimes in the U.S. Penal Code, ranging from many things you have heard of to the much less common (such as Piracy, Submitting a False Weather Report, Having a Stowaway on a Ship, etc.).
+But overall, we can break down a lot of the crimes into just a few categories: